derekargueta/Projects/README.md

   - [ ] Groovy
   - [ ] Rust

-*Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you.
+**6) Whois Search Tool** - Enter an IP or host address and have it look it up through whois and return the results to you.
   - [ ] Go
   - [ ] Java
   - [ ] Rust